BLCM/bl3mods/Aaron0000/Balands/README.md

 Phaseslam Melee - Reduced to 75% damage, duration increased to 12 seconds and now factors in skill and gear bonuses.

-Phaseflare Orb Damage - Reduced to 125% damage.
+Phaseflare Orb Damage - Reduced to 75% damage.

-Phasecsat Damage - No change.
+Phasecsat Damage - Reduced to 75% damage.

-Phaseslam Damage - No change.
+Phaseslam Damage - Reduced to 100% damage.

 Grasp Active Damage - Reduced to 35% damage and now factors in skill and gear bonuses.